 As discussed, we've found that most of our customers use OpenID Connect (OIDC) as the industry-standard protocol when it comes to their customer-facing applications.
 Figuring out which OIDC flow to use is your first task, and you will want to start by reviewing the our grant mapping guidance in the first instance.

-If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see Redirect Users After Login for further discussion).
+If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see Redirect Users After Login Authentication for further discussion).
 If users can deep link to a protected version (or area) of your site then you will need to determine the links to your application that will result in an automatic redirect to Auth0.